Chat with us, powered by LiveChat

 • Fashion Start Up Success Stories

-In the Fashion Start-Up Masterclass at ICMS, students met Sophia Kim – the founder of Siempre Golden – who shared her journey from humble beginnings to international fashion success.
+In the fashion start-up masterclass, students met Sophia Kim, founder of Siempre Golden, who shared her journey from humble beginnings to international fashion success.

 With over 100,000 TikTok followers, Sophia inspired students with stories of grit, creativity, and hustle.
-She spoke about influencer marketing, celebrity networking, and overcoming rejection – all while building a global brand from scratch.
+She spoke about influencer marketing, celebrity networking, and overcoming rejection.

 • Recipe for success in Hospitality Management

-In this masterclass, Marilyn Annechini and Ramsie Taylor from Pilu at Freshwater share their experiences running a highly awarded fine-dining restaurant specializing in modern Sardinian cuisine.
+In this masterclass Marilyn Annechini and Ramsie Taylor from Pilu at Freshwater shared their experiences running a highly awarded fine-dining restaurant specialising in modern Sardinian cuisine.

-Marilyn and Ramsie highlight the importance of creating a unique dining experience through personal service and storytelling, as well as leveraging social media and customer reviews to stay connected and improve.
+Marilyn and Ramsie highlighted the importance of creating a unique dining experience through personal service and storytelling, as well as leveraging social media and customer reviews to stay connected and improve.

 • Lessons in Hospitality Leadership